Mamdouh-Attia/Gamingo/README.md

-# Gamingo
+# 🕹️Gamingo!🎮
-A game engine project for computer graphics course [CMP3060] in college.
+A game engine project for computer graphics course [CMP3060] in college, using OpenGL.